graphql/graphql.github.io/site/learn/Learn-Queries.md

 Named fragments can also be used in the same way, since a named fragment always has a type attached.

-### Querying for typename
+### Meta fields

 Given that there are some situations where you don't know what type you'll get back from the GraphQL service, you need some way to determine how to handle that data on the client.
-That's why part of the GraphQL spec is that you can always ask for the type of any returned object by querying the special field `__typename`.
+GraphQL allows you to request `__typename`, a meta field, at any point in a query to get the name of the object type at that point.

 ```graphql
 # { "graphiql": true}